John Warren (surgeon, born 1753): Later life

-While Warren had suffered from heart disease for many years, he died on April 4, 1815 from inflammation of the lungs at age 61.
+While Warren had suffered from heart disease for many years, he died on April 4, 1815, from inflammation of the lungs at age 61.
 He was buried in the former crypt of the St. Paul's Church in Boston.
 When church and family crypts were cleared by order of the town for public health reasons, later in the 1800s, his buried remains were removed to Forest Hills Cemetery.
 Plaques in the church still commemorate him, and other members of his family.

 Personal

 Dr. Warren was raised in a Congregational home; some members of his family, including his son John Collins Warren, later became associated with the Anglican church.
 He was given to bouts of depression, perhaps as a result of his heart disease, to the extent that he lost the will to live to an old age.
 He was said to be generous and charitable.
 Warren was of middle height, and carried himself with a military bearing of a gentleman, but with an agreeable nature.

-Warren was married to the daughter of Rhode Island Governor John Collins.
+Warren was married to Abigail Collins, the daughter of Rhode Island Governor John Collins.
 His son, Dr. John Collins Warren succeeded him as professor of surgery and anatomy.

 His brother, Joseph, was a character in Esther Forbes' 1943 novel Johnny Tremain although it is possible that the character could easily have been based on John himself.
 Both he and his brother were army surgeons in the early revolutionary war.
 His brother was joined in the fighting at the Battle at Bunker Hill while he mended the wounded from the battle in Cambridge.

 Both Joseph and John Warren were active Freemasons.
 John served as Grand Master of the Massachusetts Grand Lodge (Antients) for two non-consecutive terms, 1783–84 and 1787-88.
 He was reelected in 1788, but declined the honor.
 John was present in 1792 when the Massachusetts Grand Lodge and St. John's Grand Lodge (Moderns) united to form the Grand Lodge of Masons in Massachusetts, and installed John Cutler as the first Grand Master of the united Grand Lodge.
 John Warren Lodge in Hopkinton is named after him.